sugarlabs/turtleblocksjs/guide/Confusion.md

 2. Use blocks from the various Turtle Block palettes to instruct the Logo turtle to replicate the pattern.

+3. You can redisplay the challenge image at any time by typing "Alt-P".

 Most of the challenges are problems of symmetry and geometry which typically can be solved by using a combination of rotations and repeat blocks.
 You may have to use the *Pen Up* and *Pen Down* blocks on